Star Trek: Picard season 1: Critical response

-The review aggregator website Rotten Tomatoes reported an 86% approval rating with an average rating of 7.55/10 based on 254 reviews.
+The review aggregator website Rotten Tomatoes reported an 86% approval rating with an average rating of 7.55/10 based on 252 reviews.
 The website's critical consensus reads, "Anchored by the incomparable Patrick Stewart, Picard departs from standard Starfleet protocol with a slower, serialized story, but like all great Star Trek it tackles timely themes with grace and makes for an exciting push further into the final frontier."
-The average rating for the season's episodes is 85%.
 Metacritic, which uses a weighted average, assigned a score of 76 out of 100 based on reviews from 27 critics, indicating "generally favorable" reviews.

 Reviewing the first three episodes, Liz Shannon Miller of Paste was happy that the series was not a prequel and instead expanded the franchise.
 She praised the cast, especially Stewart, but felt some of the big twists would not work as well for new viewers as they did for existing Star Trek fans.
 Writing for Forbes, Merrill Barr agreed that the series was more accessible to existing fans but felt it was less inaccessible to new fans than Discovery.
 He said there were elements of the opening episodes that could have been faster, but was optimistic about the rest of the season.
 Daniel D'Addario of Variety said Stewart was the series' greatest asset, praising his performance while also criticizing the slow pace.
 Joshua Rivera at The Verge felt the first three episodes worked well for both new viewers and old Star Trek fans, but criticized the amount of explanation in the episodes which he felt made them meander.
 He was also concerned that the series was providing too-easy answers to its philosophical questions, but hoped that this could be fixed in later episodes.
 Ben Travers at IndieWire gave a "B" grade to the first three episodes, praising Stewart but expressing concern at the series' reliance on nostalgia for previous Star Trek stories.
 He compared the series to the Star Wars sequel trilogy, feeling that seeing Luke Skywalker again was nostalgic, but deconstructing him in Star Wars: The Last Jedi (2017) was more satisfying.
 Travers said Picard could do the same thing as long as it moved away from its more nostalgic depiction of the character.
 Brian Lowry gave a negative review of the episodes for CNN, focusing on the nostalgic elements and slow pace.